syl20lego/rn-skeleton/README.md

 # Architecture

-From the application creation there are few choice to be made, I'll try to explains my decisions or sometime just use the defacto.
+From the application creation there are few choice you will have to make, I'll try to explains my decisions but sometime I'll just use the defacto.

 ## Expo or Native Code
-Right from the start you have to make one big decision, should I use Expo or go Native Code.
-The key to architecture is sometime delay the decision until it is important.
-Commiting to Expo right now seems to be a big steps and I want to decide which components to include along the way.
-I also want to be able to use my own native component, I could always eject with Expo but would be left with a big dependencies.
+Right from the start you have to make one big decision, either you use Expo or go Native Code way.
+The key to architecture is sometime it is better to delay the decision until it is important.
+Commiting to Expo right now seems to be a big steps and I wanted to decide which components to include along the way.
+I also wanted to be able to use my own native component in the future, I could always eject with Expo but would be leave with a big dependency.
 Since this is a learning journey, I decided to go the native code way.

 # Tutorial

-React Native doesn't allow you to have anything other then alphanum chararcters in your project name, I name my repo rn-skeleton so I opt for RNskeleton and change the directory name when creating the project [Init](##Init).
+React Native doesn't allow you to have anything other then alphanum chararcters in your project name, I named my repo rn-skeleton so I opt for RNskeleton and changed the directory name when creating the project [Init](##Init).

-Finaly this is the first version of react native 0.50 that doesn't generate the index.android.js and index.ios.js.
+Finaly this is the first version of react native 0.50 (0.54 now) that doesn't generate the index.android.js and index.ios.js.
 We can start editing the App.js directly.
 I want my files to be under /src rather then /app since there is alreay an app.json and an App.js.

 ## Redux, Persist, Saga and the redux store